-Banks, on the other hand, view gold loans for agriculture as a safer means to meet their priority sector lending targets.
-Further, even for non-agriculture gold loans, their target clientele is the more organised segment or their existing customers, given that they are unable to offer the level of flexibility and rapid disbursals as compared with specialised NBFCs.
-Consequently the non-agriculture gold loan portfolio accounts for only about one-third of the total gold-loans portfolio of banks.
+Banks, on the other hand, take a more vigilant approach.
+They view gold loans as a safer means to meet their priority sector lending targets, especially agricultural loans.
+Even for non-agricultural gold loans, they mostly target organised segment or their existing customers, as they are unable to offer flexible and rapid disbursals that specialised NBFCs can.
+Among banks too, south-based banks -Indian Overseas Bank, Indian Bank, South Indian Bank - have a higher share in non-agricultural gold loan disbursements, given the region's proclivity for gold loans.